Race regulations 2023

 Image and Publicity Rights

--The organizing entity reserves the exclusive right to exploit the image of the Trail do Porto Moniz event and photographic and journalistic audiovisuals of the event.
+-The organizing entity reserves the exclusive right to exploit images of the Porto Moniz Trail event and photographic and journalistic audiovisuals of the event.
 Any project or advertising media produced for publication must obtain the prior consent of the organization.

--It is mandatory to use the advertising material provided by the organization (bills, stickers, etc.).
-Modifying, folding or hiding advertising material will be penalized.
+-It is mandatory to use advertising material provided by the organization (bill, stickers, etc.).
+Modifying, duplicating or hiding advertising material will be subject to penalty.

 Data Protection

--The data of the participants indicated in the registration form will be registered by the organizing entity for the purposes of processing at the event, namely insurance, list of subscribers, news and classification.
+-The data of the participants indicated in the registration form will be registered by the organizing entity for processing purposes at the event, namely insurance, list of registrants, news and classification.
 All participants can exercise their right to access, rectify or cancel their personal data by sending an email to cmofunchal@gmail.com

--If the participant is a member of the ATRP – Associação de Trail-Running de Portugal, the act of registration presupposes authorization for their data to be transmitted for the purpose of preparing the classification, statistics and evaluation of the event, procedures of the responsibility of that Association.
+-If the participant is a member of ATRP – Associação de Trail-Running de Portugal, the act of registration presupposes authorization for their data to be transmitted for the purposes of preparing the classification, statistics and evaluation of the event, procedures under the responsibility of this Association.

 Modifications

--These rules can be edited, changed or improved at any time by the organizing entity, without prior notice.
-The fact of registering implies acceptance of this regulation.
+-These rules may be edited, changed or improved at any time by the organizer, without prior notice.
+The fact of registering implies acceptance of these regulations.

 Others

--Considering trail running as a modality of physical and mental demand, especially for the ULTRA races and not being possible when preparing the race, to quantify what the real weather conditions will be at the time of the races, the organization always in favor of of the safety of the athletes and members of the organization, reinforces that it reserves the right to change at any time the route that presents the greatest technical and altitude difficulties, also as a result of this, the position of the checkpoints / supply, without notice prior.
+-Considering trail running as a physically and mentally demanding modality, especially for the ULTRA races and it is not possible when preparing the race, to quantify what the real weather conditions will be at the time of the races, the organization always in favor of safety of athletes and members of the organization, reinforces that it reserves the right to change at any time the route that presents the greatest technical and altitude difficulties, also as a consequence of this, the position of the control/supply points, without prior notice.

--The organization may, whenever it sees fit, update this regulation, according to the needs of the organization, until the deadline for registration.
+-The organization may, whenever it sees fit, update this regulation, according to the organization’s needs, until the registration deadline.

--The Jury will decide on all matters related to the event that have not been subject to regulation or misinterpretations of this regulation.
+-The Jury will decide on all matters related to the event and which were not subject to regulation or on misinterpretations of this regulation.